andycroll/bootstrappingio/_posts/2014-03-03-ebook-launch-tactics.markdown

 layout: post
 ---

-From this week's email you'll be able to tell that authors of Ebooks love to put dollar figures in their headlines.
+From this week's email you'll be able to tell that authors of Ebooks love to put dollar figures in their article headlines.
 You might also learn some stuff about what it takes to build and audience and launch a book.
 Also required: a lot of writing!

 ### [Understanding the Self-publishing Business](http://drt.fm/office-hours/derek-sivers/)

-I'm actually in New Zealand visiting Derek ([@sivers](http://twitter.com/sivers)) at the moment and he's been sharing the production process of his eBooks on doing business in Asia, Wood Egg.
+I'm actually in New Zealand visiting Derek Sivers ([@sivers](http://twitter.com/sivers)) at the moment and he's been sharing the production process of his eBooks on doing business in Asia, Wood Egg.

 ### [16k earned, 1000 copies sold](http://joshuaearl.com/selfpublishing/lessons-learned-from-a-year-as-a-self-published-author/)